Sparky125/CipherBreaker/README.md

 Input 1 to find the pattern of the word (EX: banana = abcbcb) Input 2 to find a list of all matching words to the pattern (EX: banana: batata, bororo, carara, derere, ...)

+# Notes #
-# Make sure you cd into the directory where your dictionary is stored #
+Make sure you cd into the directory where your dictionary is stored

 I found this helps for longer texts of substitution ciphers, if you find the longest word in a ciphertext, you can run the code with the ciphertext and find possible words for the ciphertext, adding it into your key to help decipher the rest of the text